Frame: Welded construction of side frame member and formed plate cross-members.

-Transmission and Axle: Hydrostatic transmission drives a 4 speed gear box.
+Transmission and Axle: Hydrostatic transmission drives a 4-speed shift on the go gearbox.
 Front and rear automotive type axles with automatic positive locking differentials are driven through cardan shafts with slip joints.

 Wheel and Brakes: 28 inch cast steel wheels are bolted to axle hubs.
 4-wheel clasp brakes are axle mounted.
 Service brakes are air applied and spring released.
 Parking brakes are spring applied and air released.
 Suspension system utilizes coil springs.

-Air System: Air compressor, engine oil lubricated, air cooled; 13 cu. ft free air volume @ 2200 rpm; system pressure 100 psi; 613 cu. in. air tank.
+Air System: Air compressor, engine oil-lubricated, air-cooled; 13 cu. ft free air volume @ 2200 rpm; system pressure 100 psi; 613 cu. in. air tank.
 Air is supplied to service brakes through a pressure reducing valve with pressure gauge.
-Parking brake is set by means of a electrically activated air dump valve.
-System is also equipped with dual tone air horns and a safety relief valve.
+Parking brake is set by means of an electrically activated air dump valve.
+System is also equipped with dual-tone air horns and a safety relief valve.